SHOBHIT748/Insurance-Company-Analysis/README.md

 Claim amounts submitted by policyholders

-The visual comparisons helped identify gaps between risk coverage, premiums collected, and actual claims, enabling better risk pricing strategies.
+Visual comparisons helped identify gaps between risk coverage, premiums collected, and actual claims, enabling better risk pricing strategies.

-Gender-Based Analysis
+🔹 Gender-Based Analysis

 Investigated differences in policy ownership, claim behavior, and premium contribution between male and female policyholders.
 This provided meaningful insights for demographic-based targeting and product design.

-Claim Status Evaluation
+🔹 Claim Status Evaluation

 Claims were analyzed across three categories: Approved, Rejected, and Pending.
 This helped assess operational efficiency and pinpoint where delays or inconsistencies might occur.

-Claim Amount by Age Group
+🔹 Claim Amount by Age Group

 Divided customers into age brackets (18–30, 31–45, 46–60, 60+) to explore how age affects claim amounts and behavior.
 This analysis supported actuarial evaluations and targeted policy structuring.

-Matrix Visualization
+🔹 Matrix Visualization

 Generated a correlation matrix heatmap to visualize relationships between numeric fields such as age, premium, coverage, and claim amount.
 The matrix helped identify patterns and multicollinearity between variables.

-Sentiment Analysis
+🔹 Sentiment Analysis

 Customer feedback was analyzed using TextBlob to classify sentiments into positive, neutral, or negative.
 Word clouds and sentiment score distributions were also created to visualize overall customer perception and areas for improvement.

 📁 Files Included

-Insurance Project.pbix – The main Power BI report file.
+📄 Insurance Project.pbix – The main Power BI report file

-InsuranceData.csv – Cleaned dataset used for analysis
+📄 InsuranceData.csv – Cleaned dataset used for analysis

-Customer Feedback.csv  - Dataset of reviews
+📄 Customer Feedback.csv – Dataset of reviews

 📸 Screenshots